 - A. Every reasonable effort shall be made to conclude the investigation and resolve the complaint within sixty (60) calendar days following receipt of the complaint.
-Within the sixty (60) day timeframe, absent good cause, it is expected that the investigator will conclude the investigation, that the investigator will present a report to the decision maker, and that the investigator will notify the parties in writing of decisions maker's determination. - B. If the investigator or decision maker determines that additional time is needed, both parties shall be notified in writing of the delay, the anticipated date that the investigation will be concluded, and the reasons for such delay. - C. If either party determines that additional time is needed, that party shall request such in writing to the investigator.
+Within the sixty (60) day timeframe, absent good cause for an extension or deviation, it is expected that the investigator will conclude the investigation, that the investigator will present a report to the decision maker, and that the investigator will notify the parties in writing of decisions maker's determination within the sixty (60) days. - B. If the investigator or decision maker determines that additional time is needed, both parties shall be notified in writing of the delay, the anticipated date that the investigation will be concluded, and the reasons for such delay. - C. If either party determines that additional time is needed, that party shall request such in writing to the investigator.
 The written request for additional time shall include the reasons for the requested delay and the number of additional days needed.
 The investigator shall make every reasonable effort to respond to the request for additional time within two (2) business days following receipt of the request and shall notify both parties in writing as to whether or not the request is granted.